fedeghe/malta/README.md

 changelog
 ---------
+- **1.0.16** accepts a json to execute multiple builds with one call
 - **1.0.15** removed beginning os specific slash in inclusion comments
 - **1.0.14** some fixes and refactor
 - **1.0.13** \_\_BUILDNUMBER\_\_ predefined build number var (file based)